Mount Bisoke

 Mount Bisoke (also Visoke) is an active volcano in the Virunga Mountains of the Albertine Rift, the western branch of the East African Rift.
 It straddles the border of Rwanda and the Democratic Republic of the Congo, but the summit is located in Rwanda.
-It is located approximately 35 km northeast of the town of Goma and adjacent Lake Kivu.
+It is located approximately 35 km northeast of the town of Goma and the adjacent Lake Kivu.

 Geology

-Bisoke, like all the peaks in the Virunga Mountain Range, is a volcano created by rift action on the forming divergent boundary of the East African Rift which is slowly bisecting the African plate.
+Bisoke, like all the peaks in the Virunga Mountain Range, is a volcano created by rift action on the forming divergent boundary of the East African Rift which is slowly bisecting the African Plate.
 Bisoke has two recorded eruptions which happened in 1891 and 1957.
 The most recent eruption happened 11 km north of the summit, and it formed two small cones on the volcano's north flank.
-There is evidence that the area where this eruption occurred is still geologically active, suggesting that future activity at Bisoke is likely.
+There is evidence that the area where this eruption occurred is still geologically active, suggesting the likelihood of future activity at Bisoke.
 The volcano has two crater lakes, one being the largest of the range.